Fiji Rafting Guide: White Water Rafting, River Tubing & Bilibili Rides© Rivers Fiji

 Rivers Fiji

-Fiji’s premier rafting adventure is on the upper Navua River, only accessible with Rivers Fiji.
+Fiji’s premier rafting adventure is on the upper Navua River, accessible only with Rivers Fiji.
 Join a mix of local and expat guides for an adventure to remember among the towering gorge walls shrouded in moss and tropical jungle.
 Stop by majestic waterfalls and indulge in a deli-style lunch with coconut bread.
 Look out for native bird species as you raft through a conservation area established by Rivers Fiji themselves.
 An experience in itself is the journey to and from the river in a 4WD bus passing Fijian villages and Viti Levu’s rugged heartland.

 The Best Places to Do White Water Rafting in Fiji© Chris McLennan - Tourism Fiji

-Discover Fiji Tours
+Discover Fiji Tours (Jewel of Fiji)

-Cost: FJ$185-$300 per adult (child fares are about half the adult price)
+Cost: Approximately FJ$200-FJ$250 per adult (child fares are about half the adult price).

 The Best Places to Do White Water Rafting in Fiji© River Tubing Fiji